andreaconti/hsearch/hsearch/README.md

 to undo an action).
 The algorithm at each iteration appends nodes to the search tree, the whole of all not yet expanded nodes constitutes the *fringe*.
-Through a *search strategy* the algorithm chooses which node expand of those in the fringe, if there aren't nodes in the fringe the algorithm fails cause there is not a solution in the state space, most often the state space is infine and a infinite loop happens.
+Through a *search strategy* the algorithm chooses which node expand of those in the fringe, if there aren't nodes in the fringe the algorithm fails cause there is not a solution in the state space, most often the state space is infine and a infinite loop happens if goal is not found.

 ## Library Core Interfaces